Sample Answer

 Zara’s Use of JIT

 Zara’s operations are managed in a lean production system based on the concepts of the JIT philosophy.
 The company has developed a controlled and integrated operations process that enables them to minimize waste in the production process.
-The company’s main focus in its production is on the teams that do the actual production and quality management.
+The company’s primary focus in its production is on the teams that do the actual production and quality management.
 The company designs and produces all its products internally.
-The design is done based on customer preferences and trends at a given time.
+The design is based on customer preferences and trends at a given time.
 Hence, the design and production process involves team effort with the designers, market specialists, procurement, and production teams.
 It uses several strategies in the manufacturing process to ensure that the products are delivered to the customers just in time.

 Supply Chain Management

-The first step of the Zara supply chain is sourcing raw materials.
-The main raw materials for the company are the fabrics used for making fashion designs.
-Zara sources for its suppliers strategically to ensure that it acquires the best quality but cost-effective fabrics.
-To achieve this, the company has external suppliers.
-With external suppliers, Zara is able to evaluate a wide variety of options to choose the best possible quality.
-When it comes to production, the company has set up its own manufacturing plants.
+Regarding production, the company has set up its manufacturing plants.
 Zara has thousands of manufacturing plants located in various parts of the world.
 However, these plants are mainly located in regions where labor costs are minimized to reduce production costs.
-The many manufacturing plants allow the company to meet the high demand for a new production every few months when a new fashion season emerges.
-In every season, the company frees up to 80% of its production plants to facilitate the production of the new fashion.
+The many manufacturing plants allow the company to meet the high demand for new products every few months when a new fashion season emerges.
+Every season, the company frees up to 80% of its production plants to facilitate the production of the latest fashion.
 For distribution, the company has formed supply chain relationships with distributors who ensure the products are delivered to tens of thousands of stores in time.
 Lastly, Zara uses various strategies to retail its products to customers.
-The three min retailing strategies that the company uses include franchising, its own retail stores, and e-commerce.
+The three min retailing strategies that the company uses include franchising, its retail stores, and e-commerce.
 Zara offers franchise opportunities for businesspeople wanting to operate its business model.
-It also has its own retail stores that the company fully owns.
+It also has its retail stores that the company wholly owns.
 Most importantly, the company has embraced the recent development of online businesses.
 Zara has online stores where buyers from almost all countries can purchase the products.

 Conclusion